zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 > * *cv* is either `const` or empty.
 > * *noex* is either `true` or `false`.

-This would mean we need to support the following specializations:
+So we need to support the following specializations:

 ```cpp
 template <typename ...
 S>